FAQs

 About

-• The Talos Fellowship is a programme for ambitious individuals policy makers intent on improving the world.
-The goal of this fellowship is to prepare a new generation of policy makers in Europe with expertise in artificial intelligence.
+• The Talos Fellowship is a programme for ambitious individuals who aim to work on frontier AI Governance.
+The goal of this fellowship is to prepare a new generation of policymakers in Europe with expertise in artificial intelligence.

 • The length of the fellowship depends on which track you are selected for: